-The journal is in its infancy at the moment and is naturally not indexed in any of the major scholarly article indexing services.
-It is however the intention of the Editorial Board to start applying for the relevant indexes (e.g. DOAJ, Emerging Sources Citation Index, Scopus and PubMed) after publishing enough articles (or for enough time) to qualify for indexing.
+The International Journal of Maxillofacial Prosthetics is indexed in some of the scholarly article indexing services.
+However, it is the intention of the Editorial Management to start applying for the major relevant indexes (e.g. DOAJ, Emerging Sources Citation Index, Scopus, and PubMed) after publishing enough articles (or for enough time) to qualify for indexing.
 We are taking all possible measures in accordance with the Principles of Transparency and Best Practice in Scholarly Publishing to ensure that we are easily accepted for prominent indexes.
 We do not believe in fake indexes and do not intend to be indexed by any of them.

 For the time being, different SEO measures were taken to ensure that journal content is discoverable through popular search engines (e.g. Google Scholar).
 It is also important to note that (being published using OJS) the journal's website is OAI-compliant and its contents can be easily harvested by the relevant services (e.g. BASE, OAIster, etc.).